 news & events

-04/26/13 - NC State NanoDays.
-NC State NanoDays 2013 will be held on Friday, April 26, 2013 from 2-5 p.m. on NC State's Centennial Campus in Engineering Building 3.
+04/25/14 - NC State NanoDays.
+NC State NanoDays 2014 will be held on Friday, April 25, 2014 from 2:30-5:30 p.m. on NC State's Centennial Campus in Engineering Building 2.
 This event is open to Science Olympiad participants, teachers, and parents.
 Educators from UNC-Chapel Hill, Marbles Childrens Museum, the NC Museum of Life and Sciences, and the School of Nanoscience and Nanoengineering at UNC-Greensboro will engage you with new developments in science and technology.
-To sign up for a tour for your students or for more information, email Gina Childers.
+For more information, visit the NanoDays web page or contact Rebecca Hite.

 Nanotech Reports & Presentations